plaid/plaid-node/CONTRIBUTING.md

 ## Setup

-1. From the `plaid-node-apiv2` directory, create the `.env` file, which will be used to configure the Plaid client.
+1. From the `plaid-node` directory, create the `.env` file, which will be used to configure the Plaid client.

   ```
   cp .env.example .env